 - c.
-Plug the terminal strip connector into the rear panel of the control unit. - d.
-Connect the RF coax cable labeled "RX" (connected to the antenna's MRX jack) to the "Rx RF" jack on the back of the modem (see Figure 26).
-Hand-tighten, then tighten with a 7/16" torque wrench set to 15 in.-lbs. - e.
-Connect the RF coax cable labeled "TX" (connected to the antenna's MTX jack) to the "Tx RF" jack on the back of the modem.
-Hand-tighten, then tighten with a 7/16" torque wrench set to 15 in.-lbs.
+Connect the power cable from the antenna to the terminal strip connector as shown in Figure 23. - d.
+Plug the terminal strip connector into the rear panel of the control unit (see Figure 24). - e.
+Connect the RF coax cable labeled "RX" (connected to the antenna's MRx jack) to the "Rx RF" jack on the back of the modem (see Figure 25). - f.
+Connect the RF coax cable labeled "TX" (connected to the antenna's MTx jack) to the "Tx RF" jack on the back of the modem.

-Be sure the RF cables are terminated properly with type "F" connectors.
+Be sure to terminate RF cables properly with type "F" connectors.